oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/model-in-image/runtime-updates.md

 After you've completed these steps, the operator will trigger an introspector Job which:

-- Create a new domain using `WDT` create domain.
+- Creates a new domain using `WDT` create domain.
 - Generates a new merged model.
 - Compares the newly merged model to the previously deployed model.
 - If the differences between the model are incompatible for online update, an error is generated and no changes will be persisted.